[Ord. No. 2024-268, 2/12/2024[1]]

 4.

-The landowner of the land to which FPR are applied must provide the Township with annual access to the lands upon which FPR is applied so that the Township may take samples of soil.
-The landowner hereby authorizes the Township to use the sample to conduct soil chemistry testing to ensure that the land application of FPR is not introducing, for example, higher than acceptable levels of heavy metals or synthetic organics onto the land.
+The property owner of the land to which FPR are applied must provide the Township with annual access to the lands upon which FPR is applied in the event the Township desires to take samples of soil to verify compliance.
+The property owner hereby authorizes the Township to use the sample to conduct soil chemistry testing to ensure that the land application of FPR is not introducing, for example, higher than acceptable levels of heavy metals or synthetic organics onto the land.
+The lifetime heavy metal loading rates of FPR applied to the land may not exceed the limits set forth in the FPR Manual.

 5.

-In the event the FPR to be land applied must be stabilized pursuant to this Part prior to application, the landowner of the land to which FPR will be applied must provide a certification acceptable to the Township that the FPRs have been stabilized by a "process that significantly reduces pathogens" and a "process that further reduces pathogens" recognized as acceptable by PA DEP, and a summary of the manner of stabilization.
+In the event the FPR to be land applied must be stabilized pursuant to PA DEP rules or regulations prior to application, the property owner of the land to which FPR will be applied must provide a certification acceptable to the Township that the FPRs have been stabilized by a "process that significantly reduces pathogens" and a "process that further reduces pathogens" recognized as acceptable by PA DEP, and a summary of the manner of stabilization.

 1.